Yankees Playoffs Betting Odds and Player Props

 Yankees Playoffs Betting Odds: Yankees vs. Guardians

 The Yankees are heavily favored by oddsmakers to win the five-game series.
-Here are the best Yankees playoffs betting odds across top New York online sportsbooks.
+Here are the best Yankees playoffs betting odds for Game 3 of the ALDS against Cleveland across top New York online sportsbooks.

 Yankees vs. Guardians is a tale of two cities.
 New York is one of the largest markets in the MLB, while Cleveland is one of the smallest.
 The Yankees entered the 2022 season swinging, and by June, they seemed uncatchable with 50 wins.
 The Guardians, on the other hand, began the season plodding, getting to 50 wins a whole month after the Yanks.
 In September, the Guardians hit an astonishing stride, winning 21 of 29 games.
 They won 12 of their final 15 games of the regular season.